aztekas/terraform-provider-cleura/docs/resources/shoot_cluster.md

 ### Optional

+- `kubernetes_version` (String) One of the currently available Kubernetes versions.
+Defaults to latest available version.
 - `hibernation_schedules` (Attributes List) An array containing desired hibernation schedules (see [below for nested schema](#nestedatt--hibernation_schedules))
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))